-To ensure accurate data, Google removes invalid clicks and impressions produced by automated services that aren’t human users.
-This activity is often referred to as "spam filtering."
-The number of impressions and clicks that were removed, and considered invalid for your ads, is available in report builder in the invalid traffic category of metrics.
+To ensure accurate data, Google removes invalid clicks and impressions produced both by automated services (non-human users) and human traffic (found to be suspicious or illegitimate).
+This activity is sometimes known as "spam filtering."
+The number of impressions and clicks that were removed, and considered invalid for your ads, is available in reporting in the invalid traffic category of reporting metrics.

-Other events, like bid requests and video events, may also benefit from traffic filtering, but aren't surfaced in "invalid" metrics in reporting.
+Other events, like bid requests and video events, may also benefit from traffic filtering, but aren't surfaced in invalid traffic metrics in reporting.

 How filtration is done